ArturMarschenkulov/JadeFrame/README.md

 One of the main goals is to use as few external code as possible.

+Design goals:
+- as little external code as possible
+- clear code
+- performace is not critical
+- own abstractions
 # Building and running it
 The most generic way to build the project is:
 ```